ericwrobinson/magic-pie-copy-rjs/src/pages/portfolio/fantasy-pros.md

 **He liked it, so he hired me.**

-I was quickly added to the FantasyPros writers email chain and Slack channel, given access to the company's WordPress account, and asked to contribute different articles every week.
+I was added to the FantasyPros writers email chain and Slack channel, given access to the company's WordPress account, and asked to contribute a fresh article every week.

 By the summertime, I was invited to write a recurring column called "Heat Index," which would span the entire fantasy football regular season (15 weeks).
 My own column!
 I didn't jump at the opportunity.
 I *hurdled*.